 Those words were an absolute soul-crushing reality.
 They could see the baby.
 The baby was big enough to SEE.
 And they just sucked an innocent baby out of my womb with a vacuum, through a tube, and into a canister.
 My mind was screaming at me.
 What had I done?!?… I was overwhelmed with incredible regret.
 And the shame, guilt, and grief were unbearable.

 After the coerced abortion, Katie’s boyfriend became verbally and physically abusive.
 The relationship “became toxic” and she suffered through years of abuse and “incessant fighting.”

 Now, years later, Katie said, “There will always be an ache in my heart that wishes I had not taken the life of my child; that looks at each year wondering what their life would’ve looked like now.”

 She said her grief will never go away “this side of heaven” and she will feel the pain of her abortion until she dies.

-Like Katie, 73% of women who have experienced abortion say they faced at least some form of pressure to undergo the abortion.
+Like Katie, 73% of women who have experienced abortion and sought post-abortion care say they faced at least some form of pressure to undergo the abortion.
 “Over the years, many women have come to me with stories of how they were—blatantly or subtly—coerced into abortion they did not want and will always regret,” says PRI President Steven Mosher.
 Countless women and girls have undergone a coerced abortion at the hands of their partners and parents.